Gexos/System-Info-Dashboard/README.md

 You can also adjust refresh interval, colors, etc. directly in the script if you want to customize it.

 ---

-## Changelog (short)

-### v5.0.1 – UI + layout fixes

-- Fixed a small UI freeze/stutter when dragging the main window or using the menu.
-  - Dashboard refresh no longer runs via `AdlibRegister` while the window is being moved.
-  - Now uses a simple timer inside the main loop, so updates happen between GUI events.
-- Improved disk usage display:
-  - Each fixed drive is shown on its own line.
-  - The disk usage label is taller, so text for multiple drives is not collapsed.

-### v5.0.0 – Initial public release

-- First public release of System Info Dashboard:
-  - Main dashboard (CPU, RAM, disk, uptime, OS, time, network, security, temps).
-  - Process monitor with filtering and kill support.
-  - Network and system info windows (via WMI).
-  - Optional temperature support via LibreHardwareMonitor.
-  - Tray icon, dark theme toggle, About and Help windows.

----

 ## License

 See the `LICENSE` file in this repository for licensing details.